 Insert degrader at S1 or S2 and again center the beam in the following of final focal plane.
 This defines the effective degrader thickness.
 With variable degraders it is better and easier to adjust the thickness until the beam is centered.

-Use LISE or MOCADI to determine the best Brho of the FRS for
+use LISE or MOCADI to determine the best Brho of the FRS for the

-S2 or S3 the Brho will change.
-Knowing the Brho of the previous setting
+matter at S1, S2 or S3 the Brho will change.

 watch MWPCs and scintillators (S2, S4) to see some kind of beam.
 You can look at the raw signals with an oscilloscope or with the online analysis program Go4.